 Special Interest Vehicle Concession Scheme guide

-A special interest vehicle must not be used for:
+Using a special interest vehicle is restricted.
+The vehicle must not be used for:

 • General purposes – for example, to commute to and from the registered operator's place of employment, running down to the shops, and other forms of everyday vehicle use.